LucasRMehl/paramiko/README.rst

 Demo
 ----

-several demo scripts come with paramiko to demonstrate how to use it. probably the simplest demo of all is this::
+Several demo scripts come with paramiko to demonstrate how to use it. probably the simplest demo of all is this::

     import paramiko, base64